Abusupiyan Magomedov

 Abusupiyan Magomedov Khydyvov (born September 2, 1990) is a Russian and German mixed martial artist.
 He currently competes in the middleweight division of the Ultimate Fighting Championship.
 He previously competed in Professional Fighters League, Konfrontacja Sztuk Walki and Final Fight Championship.
+As of September 12, 2026, he is #13 in the Meta UFC middleweight rankings.

 Background

 Magomedov was born in Argun, Soviet Union (now Russia) into a Kumyk family.
 He trained in wrestling from childhood.
 The martial arts tradition in Dagestan and a personal affinity led him to dedicate himself to the sport.
 At the age of fifteen, he moved to Germany with his family.
 It wasn't a preferred move, but a necessary one.
 His mother suffered from an illness that could not be properly treated in his homeland, after she recovered from her illness, the family decided to stay permanently.
 In his new home, Magomedov expanded his martial arts skills by training in kickboxing, among other disciplines.
 At the age of twenty, he made his mixed martial arts (MMA) debut.